A: A fully grown or mature Labrador should be about 54 - 57cm high at the withers (top of shoulder), and about 25 ' 36 kg in weight.

 Q: WHERE TO ADOPT OR BUY A LABRADOR PUPPY?

 A: We believe that it is best to adopt or buy a Labrador puppy from a registered and experienced Labrador breeder, such as Truebred Labradors.
+Check to ensure testing is done for conditions such as hip dysplasia, elbow dysplasia, PRA, HNPK, and EIC.
+Ask for a copy of the test results.

 Q: WHICH LABRADOR RETRIEVER COLOUR IS BEST?